GANys/Measur3D/README.md

 ## Acknowledgments

-The management of the 3D meshes is partially based on the [Ninja](https://ninja.cityjson.org/) viewer and its features.
+The management of the 3D meshes is based on the [Ninja](https://ninja.cityjson.org/) viewer and its features.
 This tool is developed under the supervision of [Hugo Ledoux](https://twitter.com/hugoledoux) by the GeoInformation research Group from TUDelft.

 ## Authors